Oscar Charleston: Negro league player, 1920–1941

 Between 1932 and 1936, while Charleston was player-manager of the Crawfords, the team was considered the best in professional baseball.
 In 1932 the Crawfords played as an independent team and went 99–36, with Charleston batting .363.
 That year Charleston received the most votes (43,000) from fans and played first base in the first East-West All-Star Game on September 10, 1933.
 The game was held at Chicago's Comiskey Park in front of a crowd of 20,000 a few weeks after the first Major League Baseball All-Star Game.
 Charleston was also a first baseman in the 1934 and 1935 Negro League All-Star Games.
 For the 1935–36 season, when the Crawfords were part of the Negro National League, the team's overall record was 36–24; Charleston's batting average was .304.
 Charleston was also a member of the Crawford team that won the 1935 Negro National Team pennant.
 The 1935 Crawfords team is considered the best in Negro League history.

 Charleston's career as a professional ballplayer was nearing its end when the Pittsburgh Crawfords was dissolved in 1939 and acquired by new owners.
 Charleston moved with the team to Toledo, Ohio, but it failed to attract enough fan support and relocated to Indianapolis in 1940.
 As it did in Ohio, the Indianapolis Crawfords failed to develop a fan base to sustain the team.
-Charleston retired as a professional player in 1941.From 1942-1944, he played for the integrated semipro Philadelphia Quartermaster Depot team in the city's industrial league, garnering league player of the week honors in June 1943.
+Charleston retired as a professional player in 1941.
+From 1942 to 1944, he played for the integrated semipro Philadelphia Quartermaster Depot team in the city's industrial league, garnering league player of the week honors in June 1943.
 In 1945 at the age of 49, Charleston briefly came out of retirement and made appearances in both games of a doubleheader while managing the Brooklyn Brown Dodgers as a pinch hitter and defensive replacement at first base.